jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

   the terminal_ shows instructions about how to add brew_ to your path

-* Copy and Paste the 3 lines it shows in the terminal_ then hit ``return`` to run it, the terminal_ will not show anything if the commands run successfully
+* copy and paste the 3 lines it shows in the terminal_ then hit ``return`` to run it, the terminal_ will not show anything if the commands run successfully

-* then use brew_ to install tree_
+* use brew_ to install tree_

   .. code-block:: shell
     :emphasize-lines: 1

     brew install tree

-* continue in :ref:`how to work in directories`
+* continue with :ref:`how to work in directories`

 ********************************************************************************************
 how to work in directories